HumanSignal/Adala/README.md

 ## 💬 Support

-Do you need help or are you looking to engage with our community?
-Check out our [Discord channel](https://discord.gg/QBtgTbXTgU)!
+Do you need help or are you looking to engage with community?
+Check out [Discord channel](https://discord.gg/QBtgTbXTgU)!
-Whether you have questions, need clarification, or simply want to discuss topics related to our project, the Discord community is welcoming!
+Whether you have questions, need clarification, or simply want to discuss topics related to the project, the Discord community is welcoming!